About my work

 Most of the landscapes I work in are ones where a sense of man's interaction with the environment has left traces, either

-Other landscapes carry the marks of ancient history such as the atmospheric moors of West Cornwall.
-I am particularly drawn to the coast where change is constant.
+Locally, I am drawn to the coast where change is constant.
 Recently I have been concentrating upon the eroding coast of Norfolk where the beaches and cliffs are constantly moving, disappearing and re-appearing.